manulera/OpenCloning_backend/README.md

 This API provides a series of entry points.
 The API documentation can be accessed [here](https://OpenCloning.api.genestorian.org/docs).
 You can use the documentation page to try some request directly on the browser.
 Otherwise, the API is open for you to make requests from a python script or command line at: [https://opencloning.api.genestorian.org/](https://opencloning.api.genestorian.org/).

+## Scripting

+The API functions can also be used to write python scripts to automate cloning.
+See the [scripting examples](examples/scripting) for more information.

 ## Getting started

 If you want to quickly set up a local instance of the frontend and backend of the application, check [getting started in 5 minutes](https://github.com/manulera/OpenCloning#timer_clock-getting-started-in-5-minutes) in the main repository.